Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Skills.md

 a power stone, you must first have addressed it to determine what powers it contains.
 In addition, manifesting a power from a power stone requires a minimum score (10 + power level) in the appropriate ability.
 If you don't have a high enough score, you must emulate the ability score with a separate check (see above).
 This use of the skill applies to other power completion psionic items.

+### Action
-**Action:** None.
+None.
 The Use Psionic Device check is made as part of the action (if any) required to activate the psionic item.

+### Try Again
-**Try Again:** Yes, but if you ever roll a natural 1 while attempting to activate an item and you fail, you can't try to activate it again for a day.
+Yes, but if you ever roll a natural 1 while attempting to activate an item and you fail, you can't try to activate it again for a day.

+### Special
-**Special:** You cannot take 10 with this skill.
+You cannot take 10 with this skill.

 You can't aid another on Use Psionic Device checks.
 Only the user of the item can attempt such a check.

 A character with the Psionic Affinity feat gets a +2 bonus on Use Psionic Device checks.

+### Synergy
-**Synergy:** If you have 5 or more ranks in Psicraft, you get a +2 bonus on Use Magic Device checks related to power stones.
+If you have 5 or more ranks in Psicraft, you get a +2 bonus on Use Magic Device checks related to power stones.

 If you have 5 or more ranks in Use Psionic Device, you get a +2 bonus on Psicraft checks to address power stones.